301 redirects are so important.

 How to Use 301 Redirects Through Apache

-Most redirects are made through Apache, but keep in mind that if you are using a CMS and are not a developer there are more user-friendly ways to do it.
+Apache is the world’s most widely used web server software.
+Therefore, most redirects are made through Apache.
+If you are using a CMS and are not a developer there are more user-friendly ways to do it.

-Also, again in WordPress you can use an easy plugin like Simple 301 Redirect that allows you to just copy and paste what you want done.
+In WordPress, you can use an easy plugin like Simple 301 Redirect that allows you to copy and paste what you want to be done.

 In the case of a CMS like Drupal, Magento, etc, there are also easy plugins you can use.